Introduction

 Mesh Precision

 This parameter is used by Newton's internal shape triangulator when a body is defined by a shape with round corners.
-Default value is 2.
-Higher value increases precision but performance may suffer.
+The default value is 2.
+A higher value increases precision but performance may suffer.
 For complex shapes, it is highly recommended to keep this value as low as possible.

 Velocity Magnitude/Direction